-SUR 104 SURGICAL PRACTICUM 1 (20P5) 4 credits PREREQUISITES: SUR 100, SUR 102, SUR 107 and SUR 108 COREQUISITE: SUR 103 peri-operative setting.
+SUR 104 SURGICAL PRACTICUM I (20P5) 4 credits PREREQUISITES: SUR 100, SUR 102, SUR 107 and SUR 108 COREQUISITE: SUR 103

+This course is the application of surgical principles in the peri-operative setting.
 Emphasis is placed on application of surgical technology skills.
 Upon completion of the course, the student should be able to participate in the surgical technologist role.